 Breeds: Great Pyrenees and Golden Retriever

-The Great Pytreiver is an amazingly affectionate dog that reminds us of a big golden bear!
+The Great Pytreiver is an affectionate and intelligent dog that reminds us of a big golden bear.
 The Great Pytriever mixes the Golden Retriever and the Great Pyrenees.
-They are full of energy.
-They love to make friends and are very spirited.
-Because of this, and their size, we don’t recommend the Great Pytriever for those who live in apartments.
-This fun-loving mix enjoys room to roam, preferably with a backyard to lounge in and explore!
+They are full of energy and protective of their humans.
+Because of their size, we don’t recommend the Great Pytriever for those who live in apartments.
+This mix enjoys room to roam, preferably with a backyard to lounge in and explore.

-While it’s easy to let this cute and loveable breed get away with a lot, we highly recommend consistent training and firm leadership.
+While it’s easy to let this cute breed get away with a lot, we highly recommend consistent training and firm leadership.
 If this area is ignored, the Great Pytriever could develop an aversion to structure and boundaries and their stubborn side is likely to manifest.
 Daily exercise will be required to burn off their boisterous energy levels.
-A well trained and exercised Great Pytreiver is a wonderfully affectionate, people-loving pup!
+A well-trained and exercised Great Pytreiver is a wonderfully affectionate pup.